WEDMORE SOMERSET

 ISLE OF WEDMORE HISTORY

 The Saxons came up with, ‘The Isle of Wedmore’.
-Back in then – due to the vagaries of the rivers Brue and Axe – the surrounding area used to flood.
+Due to the vagaries of the rivers Brue and Axe, the surrounding area used to flood.
 Wedmore is hardly set on a lofty peak, but the 200 feet or so it sits above sea level made a heck of a difference then.
 When the flat moorlands flooded, Wedmore was left as an island.

-As many of you will know, during the Anglo-Saxon period the Vikings used to regularly invade Britain.
+As you may know, during the Anglo-Saxon period the Vikings used to regularly invade Britain.
 In those days, England had 4 kingdoms; East Anglia, Mercia, Northumbria and Wessex.
 It was only the latter which survived the marauding Vikings.
 And this is where that distant bell may start ringing.

 The Treaty of Wedmore